Women in South Korea: Prostitution

-Prostitution in South Korea is illegal, but is nevertheless believed to be widespread.
+Prostitution in South Korea is illegal.
 South Korean women and girls have been victims of sex trafficking in South Korea.
 They are raped and physically and psychologically harmed in brothels, businesses, homes, hotels, and other locations throughout the country.

 In 2003, after recovering from a financial meltdown, the unemployment rate for women was 12% in the 15-29 age group.
 In 2006, women in the age group of 20-29 constituted 40% of the total unemployed population, the figure being roughly around 340,000.
 The high levels of unemployment for women has contributed to the growth of the Korean sex trade.
 There are an estimated 500,000-1,000,000 women who partake in the sex trade, that being approximately one in every twenty-five women.
 The prominence of the sex trade has given birth to the "Bacchus Ladies", grandmothers who trade sex and other favours on top of the energy drink Bacchus they sell, of which their name was coined after.

 South Korean law first acknowledged women as rapists in June 2013; in 2015, the first woman was charged with rape in South Korea.
 The woman, only identified with her surname Jeon, was also the first woman to be arrested for sexually abusing a man.